Ketaki-Patel/vitals-service/NOTES.md

 "systolic": 128,
 "diastolic": 82,"capturedAt": "2025-08-01T12:20:00Z"
 }

  you can find log entry related to this  in alter-service log
 ![img_1.png](img_1.png)

 ### Implemented Validations
 - Used @RestControllerAdvice(@see GlobalErrorController.java in vital-service project)
 - Provided support for Jakarta Bean Validation (e.g., @Valid, @NotNull) using Hibernate Validator through dependency spring-boot-starter-validation

+Validation for required fields like patientId, readingId an types
 ![img_2.png](img_2.png)

+Validation for mismatched field for type (only allowed BP,HR &bSPO2)
 ![img_3.png](img_3.png)

-## added in memory database H2(for vital-service) along with ConcurrentHashMap
+## Supported In Memory Database H2 (for vital-service) along with ConcurrentHashMap
 patients vitals are persisted concurrent Hash as well as persisted in table called readings(@see schema.sql) in H2 database (for now in memory only but with little config change it can be persisted on file) -- following vitals come from the reading table